 The Amnesiac Killer is the more common variation, primarily because it's easier to write, as the audience is taken through the same reveal as the character himself.
 The Secretive Killer is particularly hard to pull off with the main protagonist (a minor protagonist is more commonly used for this reason), since the audience is always told the story from their perspective.
 If the events are shown directly, maintaining the twist right until the end therefore runs the risk of either Out Of Character Moments

 , however, it is likely that key events in the story will become illogical, or in the worst case, physically impossible

 , in which the character finds out some other truth about who or what they are.

-Not to be confused with The Killer Inside Me.
+Not to be confused with The Killer Inside Me

 Huge spoilers ahead

 open/close all folders